bkrem/msc-thesis/DRAFT.md

 ```

 ## 4.2 Blockchain Architecture
+### 4.2.1 The Model
 **TODO**

+As was briefly touched upon in chapter 3, the Solidity programming language for smart contracts is still in its infancy.
+This meant that some data types, such as strings, had to be translated into fields of 32 byte arrays in hexadecimal when fed into the blockchain and translated vice versa when being retrieved from the blockchain.

 ## 4.3 Server-side API Architecture
 As touched upon in the server-side analysis, the REST API server's role is first and foremost that of a data transformer and relay, forming a bridge between the blockchain and any given client-side implementation.
 The following subsections initially present how the server was designed to adhere to principles of both the MVC and REST design patterns, followed by an exploration how the server performs its bridging responsibilities in concrete terms.